Joji Obara

-Joji Obara (織原 城二, Obara Jōji), born Kim Sung-jong (born on 10 August 1952) is a Korean-Japanese serial rapist who raped between 150 and 400 women between 1992 and 2000.
-He had a predilection for white women.
-Obara was charged with drugging, raping and killing an English woman, Lucie Blackman; the rape and manslaughter of an Australian woman, Carita Ridgway; and the rape of eight other women.
+Joji Obara (織原 城二, Obara Jōji), born Kim Sung-jong (born 10 August 1952) is a Korean-Japanese serial rapist who raped between 150 and 400 women between 1992 and 2000.
+He had a fetish for white women.
+Obara was charged with the drugging, rape and murder of Englishwoman Lucie Blackman; the rape and manslaughter of Australian woman Carita Ridgway; and the rape of eight other women.

-In 2007, Obara was sentenced to life imprisonment on multiple rape charges and manslaughter, but was acquitted in the Blackman case for lack of direct evidence.
-In December 2008, the Tokyo High Court found Obara guilty on the counts of abduction, dismemberment and disposal of Blackman's body.
+In 2007, Obara was sentenced to life imprisonment on multiple rape charges and manslaughter but was acquitted in the Blackman case for lack of direct evidence.
+The following year, the Tokyo High Court found Obara guilty on the counts of abduction, dismemberment and disposal of Blackman's body.
 Blackman's death, as well as Obara's trial, received extensive press coverage internationally, especially in the United Kingdom.

 Background

-Joji Obara was born on 10 August 1952 to Zainichi Korean parents in Osaka, Osaka Prefecture.
+Obara was born Kim Sung-jong to Zainichi Korean parents on 10 August 1952 in Osaka, Japan.
 During his youth, Obara's father worked his way from a scrap collector to the immensely wealthy owner of a string of properties and pachinko parlors.
-Obara was educated at private schools in Tokyo, and received daily tutoring in a variety of subjects.
-At age 15, he enrolled in a prestigious prep school affiliated with Keio University, virtually guaranteeing his acceptance into the university.
+Obara was educated at private schools in Tokyo and received daily tutoring in a variety of subjects.
+At the age of 15, he enrolled in a prestigious prep school affiliated with Keio University, virtually guaranteeing his acceptance into the university.

 Two years later, following his father's death in Hong Kong, Obara inherited property in Osaka and Tokyo.
-After traveling extensively and graduating from Keio University with degrees in politics and law, he became a naturalized Japanese citizen and legally changed his name.
+After traveling extensively and graduating from Keio University with degrees in politics and law, he became a naturalized Japanese citizen and legally changed his name to Joji Obara.
 Obara invested heavily in real estate speculation, gaining assets estimated as much as US$38 million.
-After losing his fortune and his firm during the 1990s recession, Obara was pursued by creditors and reportedly used his business as a money laundering front for the yakuza syndicate Sumiyoshi-kai.
+After losing his fortune and firm during the 1990s recession, Obara was pursued by creditors and reportedly used his business as a money laundering front for the yakuza syndicate Sumiyoshi-kai.